Artamm/Travel-system/README.md

 <img src="/images/2.PNG" width="75%">

 To show information about location are used [OpenStreetMap](https://www.openstreetmap.org) and [LeafletJS](https://leafletjs.com/).
-For complex route and directions is used [Google Maps API](cloud.google.com)
+For complex route and directions is used [Google Maps API](cloud.google.com).
+Information about covid numbers is used from ARCGIS json file.

 <br>
 <img src="/images/3.PNG" width="75%">

+Additional functions/aspects:
+- 2 roles, user and admin.
+- Advanced search by parameters.
+- Possibility to write review, comments.
+- Embedded documentation